 The Chrysalis Project was designed to provide U.S. and Canadian medical students and internal medicine and/or pediatric residents an opportunity to explore a career in Allergy/Immunology (A/I) at no cost.

-In previous years, the Chrysalis Project program has been restricted to medical students.
-We are happy to announce the program will now be open to qualifying internal medicine and/or pediatric residents.
 To qualify for the Chrysalis Project, applicants must fall into one of the following categories.
 Please note the priority ranking amongst applicants:

 • First priority to medical students (MD/PhD program highest and exclude 1st year medical students)